alexbird/yeahplayer/README.md

 So all of the conversion logic and the internal web server could be removed.

+### Generating the subtitles playlist

+The subtitles playlist pointing to the plain subtitles file is very simple and about 200 bytes in size.
+This could also be trivially served by the BBC.

 ### What's left?

-If these minor accomodations were made, the custom elements of the app would be reduced to a simple `AVAssetResourceLoaderDelegate` handler to add the subtitles to the master playlist.
+If these minor accomodations were made, the custom elements of the app would be reduced to a simple `AVAssetResourceLoaderDelegate` handler to add the subtitles playlist to the master playlist.
 That's it.

+This approach avoids any impact on other platforms.

 ---